arnav-tripathi7/smart-vehicle/README.md

 Recommended configuration:

+Lidar {
-text Lidar {   translation           2.0 0.5 0   maxRange              50   numberOfLayers        1   horizontalResolution  512   fieldOfView           1.57   near                  0.01 }
+  translation           2.0 0.5 0
+  maxRange              50
+  numberOfLayers        1
+  horizontalResolution  512
+  fieldOfView           1.57
+  near                  0.01
+}

 > The LiDAR should be positioned outside the vehicle chassis to prevent self-occlusion.